jama22/cloudrun-functions/README.md

 ```

 ## Build with Cloud Build & Terraform
+1. Create an AR repo `public-app` in your desired region

 1. In infra/func create a `terraform.tfvars` file with the following variables:

 ```